Join us online and be part of an international movement for health and care improvement

 Can't attend in person?
 Take the option to join the International Forum online

-If you are not able to join us in person in Gothenburg for this June’s International Forum on Quality and Safety in Healthcare, why not take part online?
+If you are not able to join us in person in Sydney for this July’s International Forum on Quality and Safety in Healthcare, why not take part online?

-We are offering online access to a selection of the conference programme, streamed live directly from the venue in Gothenburg, so you can add your voice to the discussion of how we create tomorrow today.
+We are offering online access to a selection of the conference programme, streamed live directly from the venue in Sydney, so you can add your voice to the discussion of how to tackle the important post-pandemic challenges ahead of us.

 See our fees for online attendance further down this page.